 8. Discover biodiversity and the Alpine landscape

 Many people think that cows are the most important domestic animals in the Alps, but they’re not.
 Bees are actually the most important.
 As regards wild animals, ants are the most crucial for biodiversity.

-There is a wonderful interactive exhibition in Bled, more precisely in the info centre Triglavska roza.
-The relationship between diversity, landscape, history and local tradition is explained through the use of images and interactive boxes.
+There is a wonderful interactive exhibition in Bled, more precisely in the info center Triglavska roza.
+The relationship between diversity, landscape, history, and local tradition is explained through the use of images and interactive boxes.
 A suggestive 8 minutes video shows the beauties of the Alpine landscape surrounding Bled.

 9. Explore the wonders of the Triglav Natural Park

-About natural beautyes, Bled is near the amazing National Park of Triglav, the only Slovenian national park which surrounds Alps Giulie.
+About natural beauties, Bled is near the amazing National Park of Triglav, the only Slovenian national park which surrounds Alps Giulie.

 10. Dive into Bled’s natural thermae

-Those who prefer hot waters and fumes to skiing, must know that near the beautiful lake, there were once 7 sources of thermal waters.
-Nowadays there are 4 sources left, distributed in a semi-circle, from north to south on the west side of the lake, and they are channelled into three thermal swimming pools.
+Those who prefer hot waters and fumes to ski must know that near the beautiful lake, there were once 7 sources of thermal waters.
+Nowadays there are 4 sources left, distributed in a semi-circle, from north to south on the west side of the lake, and they are channeled into three thermal swimming pools.

 You can dive into the hot pools of Živa’s spa, whose thermal waters are warmed up at 31° to relieve stress.
-In Grand hotel Toplice, on the other hand, there are elegant thermal baths which offer benefits for your heart, nerve system and stomach.
-Furthermore, in Park Hotel, you can choose between thermal baths (27°C) or some moments of relax on the little terrace onthe fifth floor, with an amazing view on the lake, the castle and the Alps.
+In Grand hotel Toplice, on the other hand, there are elegant thermal baths that offer benefits for your heart, nerve system and stomach.
+Furthermore, in Park Hotel, you can choose between thermal baths (27°C) or some moments of relaxing on the little terrace on the fifth floor, with an amazing view on the lake, the castle, and the Alps.